eth-protocol-fellows/cohort-one/development-updates.md

 ### JeremyAkatsa: Update 1

 Started Researching potential projects to work on (particularly interested in the Sharding process in order to increase the NFT allocation space on the blockchain, doing more research on this subject).
+NFT space allocaion expansion [possible primary focus].